Interstate 40 in North Carolina: Dedicated and memorial names

 The freeway bears several names in addition to the I-40 designation.
 Throughout the state, the freeway is known as the Blue Star Memorial Highway, a name shared with multiple Interstates across the state.
 From the Guilford–Alamance county line to 1 mi east of NC 54, in Graham, I-40/I-85 is known as the Sam Hunt Freeway.
-The freeway is known as the Harriet Morehead Berry Freeway through Orange County, named for a leader in the good roads movement in North Carolina.
-Between US 15/US 501 in Chapel Hill to I-885/NC 885 in Durham, I-40 is known as the John Motley Morehead III Freeway who was a noted philanthropist and graduate from the University of North Carolina Chapel Hill.
-I-40 is the Dan K. Moore Freeway from Research Triangle Park to the Tom Bradshaw Freeway.
-The section is named after Dan K. Moore who was the 66th Governor of North Carolina.
-From the Wade Avenue Extension to US 70 in Garner, the freeway is known as the Tom Bradshaw Freeway, named after the 33rd Mayor of Raleigh.
+The freeway is known as the Harriet Morehead Berry Freeway through Orange County, named for a leader in the Good Roads Movement in North Carolina.
+Between US 15/US 501 in Chapel Hill to I-885/NC 885 in Durham, I-40 is known as the John Motley Morehead III Freeway who was a noted philanthropist and graduate from the University of North Carolina at Chapel Hill.
+I-40 is the Dan K. Moore Freeway through the Research Triangle Park.
+The section is named after Dan K. Moore who was the 66th governor of North Carolina.
+From the Wade Avenue Extension to US 70 in Garner, the freeway is known as the Tom Bradshaw Freeway, named after the 33rd mayor of Raleigh.
 I-40 is the James Harrington Freeway from US 70 to I-95.
 In Johnston, south of I-95, and Sampson counties, I-40 is dedicated to Robert D. Warren Sr. who was a former State Director of Driver's Licenses and State Senator from the area.
-In Duplin County, a section of I-40 6.95 mi north of NC 24 west of Warsaw to 6.95 mi south of NC 24 is known as the Henry L. Stevens Jr. Highway, who was a commander of the American Legion and a Superior Court judge.
-From the Pender–New Hanover county line to the eastern terminus of I-40, the freeway is known as the Michael Jordan Highway, named after the famous basketball player who grew up in Wilmington and was a graduate of the University of North Carolina-Chapel Hill.
-I-40 has also been given the name Tobacco Road by college sports fans, because the freeway links up the four North Carolina schools in the ACC.
+In Duplin County, a section of I-40 6.95 mi north of NC 24 west of Warsaw to 6.95 mi south of NC 24 is known as the Henry L. Stevens Jr. Highway, who was a commander of the American Legion and a North Carolina Superior Court judge.
+From the Pender–New Hanover county line to the eastern terminus of I-40, the freeway is known as the Michael Jordan Highway, named after the famous basketball player who grew up in Wilmington and was a graduate of the University of North Carolina at Chapel Hill.
+I-40 has also been given the name Tobacco Road by college sports fans because the freeway links up the four North Carolina schools in the Atlantic Coast Conference.

+On February 1, 2024, I-40 was named the Jimmy Capps Freeway, after Jimmy Capps, a country music singer and songwriter from Benson.

 History

-Authorized by the Federal Aid Highway Act of 1956, North Carolina was originally allocated 714 mi for their share of the Interstate Highway System; 219 mi of which was subsequently allocated for a route from the Tennessee state line, through Asheville and Winston-Salem, to Greensboro.
+Authorized by the Federal-Aid Highway Act of 1956, North Carolina was originally allocated 714 mi for their share of the Interstate Highway System; 219 mi of which was subsequently allocated for a route from the Tennessee state line, through Asheville and Winston-Salem, to Greensboro.
 Designated as I-40, it became the first Interstate in the state after opening on a completed 3 mi section in Winston-Salem in 1958.
 For the next 32 years, I-40 was constructed and extended twice to its current routing from the Pigeon River Gorge to Wilmington.